361 Degrees

-361 Degrees International Limited (361°) is a sportswear brand based in China.

-As of March 2009, the brand had 5,543 authorized retail outlets in China.
-The company does not own any of these outlets.
-They are owned and managed by 3,031 authorized dealers.

-They have 7950 authorized retail outlets across the world as of 2020.
+361 Degrees International Ltd. (Chinese: 三六一度; pinyin: sānliùyīdù) is a leading Chinese sportswear and athletic lifestyle brand headquartered in Xiamen, Fujian.
+As of the 2023 fiscal year, 361° reported annual revenue exceeding CN¥8 billion, reinforcing its position as one of China's top sportswear brands.

 History

 The company was established in 2003.
-The brand name "361°" was launched in January 2004.
+The brand name 361° was launched in January 2004.
 It denotes the 360 degrees in a circle plus one extra degree, representing professional functionality plus an added degree of innovation and creativity.
 Since 2009, the brand's slogan has been "One Love".
+361 Degrees International Limited was listed on the Hong Kong Stock Exchange on 30 June 2009.

 361° was the official sporting wear of the Chinese men's and women's Olympic curling teams during the 2010 Vancouver Olympics.

 On 22 October 2014, 361° became the provider of the official uniforms for staff and volunteers at the 2016 Summer Olympics and the 2016 Summer Paralympics in Rio de Janeiro.

-They are the official sports apparel partner of the 2022 Asian Games.
+They were the official sports apparel partner of the 2022 Asian Games.